Cipher-Red/Aurum/README.md

 2. Check if an email domain can receive messages.
 3. Check if an email domain is blacklisted.
 4. Check if an email address or domain is internally blacklisted using a custom list.
+5. Perform bulk email checks using a CSV file.
-5. Perform all checks at once.
+6. Run all checks at once.

 ### Windows Users
 Windows users can use a compiled version of the code to run the tool without needing Python installed.
 A precompiled executable version will be available in the releases section.